aellispierce/aellispierce.github.io/_posts/2016-05-11-two-months-at-thoughtbot.md

 However, the bright side is that to handle all of these calls, they use a lot of test doubles, which are things that I hadn't had that much experience with.
 So, I got to learn a lot of interesting testing things on the project.
-The four different types of test doubles are stubs, mocks, spies and fakes, were all present in their code base so I got good practice seeing when one type is appropriate to use over the other.
+The four different types of test doubles, stubs, mocks, spies and fakes, were all present in their code base so I got good practice seeing when one type is appropriate to use over the other.
 Overall it was a good experience and a good client project to work on.